 A wide range of career options after CA are available in today’s world.

 Chartered accountancy is the core of all business, be it big or small.
-A chartered accountant’s work involves auditing, taxation, accounting and financial planning.
+A chartered accountant’s work involves auditing, taxation, accounting, and financial planning.
 It can be a very challenging and rewarding job.
 It will not be wrong to claim that Chartered Accountant’s life is usually full of challenges which certainly call for enormous courage and leadership skills.
 However, it also provides numerous opportunities to convert dreams into actual reality.
-To summarize, life of an average CA is all about respect, leadership and opportunities.
+To summarize, the life of an average CA is all about respect, leadership, and opportunities.

 So below is the list of career options that one can pursue after completing CA for better growth opportunities:-

 CFA is a very good option if you plan to make it big in the investment banking world.
 Career opportunities after CFA are Portfolio Management, Investment Banking, Equity Research, Research Analysis, Auditing, etc. Salary earned after CFA is also good as compared to many other domestic courses.
 With CA your career growth will be limited only to India but CFA will open up a lot of global opportunities as well.

 Pursuing ACCA after completing your CA will broaden your career prospects.
 By becoming a member of ACCA you’ll be able to work in diverse industries and in MNCs as well.
 It will give you additional information about UK GAAP, IFRS and international laws which means opportunities in the global market as well.

 This is one of the most challenging aspects which a newly qualified Chartered accountant faces.
 In today’s competitive world one cannot practice easily as a sole proprietor, due to intense competition, pressure from the client, etc. Another option can also be considered as joining an existing firm (mid-size) as a partner.

 4. Pursue Government /civil services